-Teleport can provide secure connections to you databases while improving both access control and visibility.
+Teleport can provide secure connections to your databases while improving both access control and visibility.

 Some of the things you can do with database access:

-- Users can retrieve short-lived database certificates using single sign-on flow thus maintaining their organization-wide identity.
+- Enable users to retrieve short-lived database certificates using a Single Sign-On flow, thus maintaining their organization-wide identity.